ChrispineOwuor/Bridge/README.md

 The BridgeHealth System implements robust security measures to protect patient data and ensure data integrity.
 The system uses encryption, secure communication protocols, and access control mechanisms to protect sensitive information.
 Additionally, the system includes features such as data backup and recovery, as well as regular security audits and updates.

-## API Documentation

-The BridgeHealth System provides a comprehensive API documentation to help developers and integrators integrate the system with their own applications or systems.
-The API documentation includes detailed information about the available endpoints, request methods, request parameters, response formats, and error handling.

-Please note that this documentation is a high-level overview of the BridgeHealth System.
-For a more detailed and technical documentation, you may need to refer to the source code, system architecture, and specific implementation details.